-Let us mention some challenges which this research tries to solve.
-The strong dependency among features exists especially in the text mining tasks, so the Bayesian networks which considers it was proposed as the approach, but it requires very much complicated analysis for using it [1].
-If the independences among features are assumed, it requires many features for encoding words or texts into numerical vectors.
-Since each feature has very little coverage in the domain of text mining, we cannot avoid the sparse distribution of numerical vectors which represent words or texts[3].
-Therefore, this research is intended to solve the problems by considering the feature similarity as well as the feature value one.
+Let us consider some challenges with which this research tries to tackle.
+Previously, the dependencies among features were discovered, but it requires very complicated analysis for considering them [1].
+The assumption of independencies among features for the simplicity causes requirement of many features for the robustness.
+Because each feature has very little coverage, we cannot avoid the sparse distribution where zero values are dominant with more than 95% in each numerical vector[3].
+Therefore, this research is intended to solve the problems by considering the feature similarities as well as the feature value similarities.

 Let us mention what we propose in this research as its idea.
-In this research, we consider the both similarity measures, feature similarity and feature value similarity, for computing the similarity between numerical vectors.
-The AHC (Agglomerate Hierarchical Clustering) algorithm is modified into the version which accommodates the both similarity measures.
-The modified version was applied to the word clustering task.
-Therefore, the goal of this research is to improve the word clustering performance by solving the above problems.
+In this research, we consider the both feature similarity and feature value similarity for computing the similarity between numerical vectors.
+The KNN (K Nearest Neighbor) is modified into the version which accommodates the both similarity measures.
+We apply the modified version to implementing the word categorization system.
+Therefore, the goal of this research is to improve the word categorization performance, using smaller number of features by solving the above problems.